offsoc/ReplaceHexPatcher/docs/additional_info_EN.md

   - I'm used to macOS, if I select several objects (files, folders) in the Finder and move the selected one to the Terminal window, then the paths to all the objects that will be selected will be written in it.
   - In Windows, when moving a group of objects (files and folders) from the Explorer to the Powershell window, we only get the path to the object that the cursor was hovering over when trying to drag the selected group.
   - It turns out that if I want to calculate the CRC32 hash sum for 10 files from one folder using the script [CRC32.ps1](../utilities/CRC32.ps1) from the folder with utilities, then each file of the 10 necessary files should be moved to the Powershell window individually as a script argument.
 It's incredibly inconvenient!
+- You can't delete a folder if you run Powershell from it.
+  - If you open a folder in the Explorer and write powershell in the path bar and press Enter to open a Powershell window with the specified path to the current folder, and then in the Powershell window go to any other folder at higher levels, let's say to the root of the C drive, and then try to delete the folder that was opened initially, the File Explorer will give an error stating that this folder is in use.
+  - It turns out that when we launch Powershell from the Explorer window while in a folder, Powershell somehow locks this folder wherever we "go" inside the Powershell window.
+Even if you delete everything from the original folder, you will not be able to delete the folder itself until the Powershell process is completed.

 ## Usefulness